mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 df = pd.DataFrame(json.load(StringIO(string)))
 ```

+#### Web scraping
 What if you want to collect data from an external website that doesn't provide a convenient API?
-This is a job for [web scraping](https://www.scrapinghub.com/what-is-web-scraping/), and Python's [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) module is our answer.
+For this, we turn to [web scraping](https://www.scrapinghub.com/what-is-web-scraping/).
+The basic premise of web scraping is to write code that traverses the [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) of a webpage, finding specified [tags](https://eastmanreference.com/complete-list-of-html-tags) (e.g. headers, tables, images, etc.) and recording their information.
+Scraping is ideal for automation because HTML has a highly regular, tree-based structure, with clear identifiers for all elements.

+While scraping might sound complicated, it's actually fairly straightforward.
+We essentially mimic a web browser (e.g. Firefox, Chrome) by *requesting* the HTML from a website with `requests.get`.
+Then, we use Python's [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) module to organize the HTML into essentially a large nested dictionary.
+We can then extract the information we want from this object by specifying the HTML tags we're interested in.
+Below, we print out all `<h2>` headings for Wikipedia's web scraping page.

 ```python
 import requests